conp-pcno-training/SDC-LOSSLESS-QC/_episodes/01-preparing_for_QC.md

 ---
-title: "Preparing for the Quality Check Procedure"
+title: "Preparing for the Quality Control Procedure"
 teaching: 10
 exercises: 5
 questions:
-- "How do I get my files from the lossless pipeline ready for quality checking?"
+- "How do I get my files from the lossless pipeline ready for quality controlling?"
 objectives:
 - "Preparing files from the pipeline for QC."
 keypoints: